Shao-RMSGAL/AMCSET/README.md

 ### Clean Up Main Function Wrapping and Input Stream Handling (Development)

-In order to get tests to run properly, the main function was wrapped in a function called eSRIM(). and a [separate header file](include/eSRIM.h) was made for it.
+In order to get tests to run properly, the main function was wrapped in a function called AMCSET(). and a [separate header file](include/AMCSET.h) was made for it.
 However, the input stream (which is passed as an argument to the wrapper) is not properly passed through the InputFields class, and is instead passed as a parameter to several functions which read the standard output, either directly or indirectly.
 This behavior is undesirable as it makes function signatures unnecessarily complicated and should be corrected.

 Add the input stream reference (std::istream& inputStream) as a member in the InputFields class so that it can be better handled.